 d) The ICG shall designate a chairman and a vice-chairman, one representing each Sector.

-e) The ICG shall be open to members of both Sectors in accordance with Nos.
+e) The ICG shall be open to members of the engaged Sectors in accordance with Nos.
 86 and 110 of the Constitution.

 f) The ICG shall not develop Recommendations.

-g) The ICG shall prepare reports on its coordinating activities to be presented to each Sector's advisory group; these reports shall be submitted by the Directors to the two Sectors.
+g) The ICG shall prepare reports on its coordinating activities to be presented to each Sector's advisory group; these reports shall be submitted by the Directors to the engged Sectors.

-h) An ICG may also be established by the World Telecommunication Standardization Assembly or by the Radiocommunication Assembly following a recommendation by the advisory group of the other Sector.
+h) An ICG may also be established by the World Telecommunication Standardization Assembly or by the Radiocommunication Assembly or by the World Telecommunication Development Conference following a recommendation by the advisory group of the other Sector.

 i) The cost of an ICG shall be supported by the two Sectors on an equal basis and each Director shall include budgetary provisions for such meetings in the budget of their Sector.